nathanMcL/Data-Structures-Algorithms/SystemPerformanceLog/SystemLogBash/README.md

 ---
 Inspiration:
 ---
-Wanting to improve on my data collection programming, while utilizing a Raspberry Pi with Debian GNU/Linux 11 Operating System, I want to automate the collection of the data.
+Wanting to improve on my data collection, and programming, while utilizing a Raspberry Pi with Debian GNU/Linux 11 Operating System, I want to automate the collection of the data.
 Once the data is collected, ssh from my remote Windows computer to the Raspberry Pi, locate the csv of collected data and download/copy the data remotely.

 ---
 How to run our demo on our included data: